How to Actually Read Rust’s Standard Library Documentation

 Emmett: Destruct is a trait used for const evaluation.
 It basically means “this type can be dropped in a const context.”
 For normal runtime code, you can completely ignore it.
 It’s automatically implemented for pretty much everything.

-Marty: So practically speaking, the signature just means “give me a function that takes a reference to the inner value and returns bool”?
+Marty: So practically speaking, the signature just tells “give me a function that takes a reference to the inner value and returns bool”?

 Emmett: Exactly and this is one way to describe a predicate.
 Now, the filter method: